kevin-fang/shortest-path/README.md

-# Shortest Path Algorithm (Dijkstra's Algorithm
+# Shortest Path Algorithm (Dijkstra's Algorithm)

+An implementation of Dijkstra's algorithm using Priority Queues